The Daithi O’Murchu Marine Research Station (DOMMRS) is located on the Sheeps Head Penninsula, 90km from Cork City.

 It has been in operation since 1991 as part of the Aquaculture and Fisheries Development Centre (AFDC), University College Cork.
 However in late 2005 it was established as an independent commercial research station with an experimental hatchery and ongrowing facilities.

-The Station has close link with other commercial companies namely; Fastnet Mussels ltd., (mussel ongrowing and processing) and Murphys Irish Seafood (salmon farming and processing) and also its sister company which has charity status Indigo Rock Marine Research Station.
+The Station has close link with other commercial companies namely; Fastnet Mussels ltd., (mussel ongrowing and processing) and Murphys Irish Seafood (salmon farming and processing) and also its sister company, Indigo Rock Marine Research Station, which has charity status.

 News and Events

 Women and the Sea Symposium 25th - 26th September 2015